Amsterdam/GOB/README.md

 Within GOB, basic data from the various source registrations are stored, processed and distributed in a format as defined in [Stelselpedia](https://www.amsterdam.nl/stelselpedia/|Stelselpedia) and [RSGB](https://www.gemmaonline.nl/index.php/Informatiemodel_Basis-_en_Kerngegevens_(RSGB)).
+The standards set by the City of Amsterdam and the association of Dutch municipalities

 ## Target